Sanction Annoh-Dompreh over Bawumia endorsement – Political analyst

 Majority Chief Whip Frank Annoh-Dompreh has declared his support for Vice President Dr. Mahamadu Bawumia in the NPP leadership race.

-“By the grace of the almighty Allah, Dr. Bawumia will be the next President of Ghana.
-The NDC are very wild this time, we don’t have any fight with them nor do we have a fight with John Mahama, in fact, we respect John Mahama and we will continue to respect him but you were once an MP, Deputy Minister, minister, vice president and a president why does Ghana belong to your father?
+“By the grace of the almighty Allah, the Dr. Bawumia will be the next President of Ghana.
+The NDC are very wild this time, we don’t have any fight with them neither do we have fight with John Mahama, in fact we respect John Mahama and we will continue to respect him but you were once an MP, Deputy minister, minister, vice president and a president why, does Ghana belong to your father?
 You have done your part step down,” he said.

 Mr. Annoh-Dompreh who is also MP for Nsawam-Adoagyiri said this while addressing NPP Delegates during the conference to elect the constituency Executives.